starlit-nox/reading-notes/102/Class04/notes_4.md

 -Invision
 -Balsamiq

-Keep in mind when deciding your framewire:
+Keep in mind when deciding your wireframe:

 -**Wireframes drawn with paper & pencil**, or at a whiteboard, have the advantage of looking and being very easy to change, which can help tremendously in early conversations about your website or product
 -**Paper-prototypes** can test with end users at every stage of ideation & design.
 Changes at these stages are much easier & therefore cheaper than changes deemed necessary after coding is under way.
--**Switching later to software** (after intially hand-drawing your wireframe) allows you to keep tracking of more detailed decisions.
+-**Switching later to software** (after initially hand-drawing your wireframe) allows you to keep tracking of more detailed decisions.

-Here are a number of ways designers structure the proces:
+Here are a number of ways designers structure the process:
-1. Wirerame > Interactive Prototype > Visual > Design
+1. Wireframe > Interactive Prototype > Visual > Design
 2. Sketch > Code
 3. Sketch > Wireframe > Hi-Def Wireframe >Visual > Code
 4. Sketch > Wireframe > Visual > Code

 ```
-If the task is very narow and the visual design is either set or considered unimportant, then going from a sketch to coding/development makes sense.
+If the task is very narrow and the visual design is either set or considered unimportant, then going from a sketch to coding/development makes sense.
 ```

 ### Possible Websites to Use

-- **Uxpin:** wide range of cuntionalities, but one of the best ones is how it facilitates building responive, clickable prototypes directly into browser
+- **Uxpin:** wide range of functionalities, but one of the best ones is how it facilitates building responsive, clickable prototypes directly into browser
-- **InVision:** allows you to get feedback striaght from yourteam & users through clickable mock-ups of our site design.
+- **InVision:** allows you to get feedback straight from your team & users through clickable mock-ups of our site design.
 (FREE!)
-- **Wireframe.cc:** provides you with the technonnlogy to create wireframes really quickly within your brower.
+- **Wireframe.cc:** provides you with the technology to create wireframes really quickly within your browser.

 ## When Wireframing focuses on:

 - **Usability conventions:** putting the navigation at the top next to the logo, having a search box on the top, etc.
-- **Simplicitity:** instructional wording for i.e calls-to-actions
+- **Simplicity:** instructional wording for i.e calls-to-actions
-- **Trust-building elemnts:** What you need to build trust in yoru customers / where would the best place to put these elments be?
+- **Trust-building elements:** What you need to build trust in your customers / where would the best place to put these elements be?
-- **Tooltips:** indicate any functionality that could be incldued in prototype transition
+- **Tooltips:** indicate any functionality that could be included in prototype transition

-## Good Wierframe: 3 Key Principles
+## Good Wireframe: 3 Key Principles
 1. Clarity
 2. Confidence
 3. Simplicity is key